vitkovit/akamai_mock/README.md

 Open _install.command_ with terminal (Terminal should be default selection).
 If not:<br>
 two finger click on file -> Open With -> Other… -> Applications -> Utilities (scroll to the bottom of screen) -> Enable: All Applications -> Terminal (set as default)

-This will:
+This will:<br>
-* Install brew and python3.11 if not present.
+* Install brew and python3.11 if not present.<br>
-* Add execute flag to _run.sh_ and _main.py_.
+* Add execute flag to _run.sh_ and _main.py_.<br>
-* Create a virtual environment in local folder, activate it and download necessary libraries.
+* Create a virtual environment in local folder, activate it and download necessary libraries.<br>
-* The script will always run in virtual environment until 'venv' folder it is deleted.
+* The script will always run in virtual environment until 'venv' folder it is deleted.<br>
-* After installation, the application can be started by double clicking on _run.sh_.
+* After installation, the application can be started by double clicking on _run.sh_.<br>
-* To remove the script, simply delete the whole folder.
+* To remove the script, simply delete the whole folder.<br>

 ### Option 2:
 Open terminal and run command:<br>